BeniaminC/Open-ELO/README.md

 # Open-ELO (Beta Stage - v0.0.2)
 A set of elo systems written in Python.
 Includes a balancer and team skill adjuster.
-Supports multithreading for both teams and individual players.
+Supports multithreading for both teams and individual players (Python 3.13+ no GIL).

+## Goal
+The goal of this project is to make open-sourced ELO systems more accessible.
+Python is generally easier to read, and translating Python to other programming languages or translating them to utilize SIMD/CUDA is much easier.
+A CUDA BLAS version is in alpha stage and is not released yet.

 ![alt text](images/all_rating_systems.png)